imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             try
             {
-                // Get a single contact by phone number.
-                Contact result = apiInstance.GetContactByPhone(phone);
+                // Get the details of a specific contact by phone number Contact result = apiInstance.GetContactByPhone(phone);
                 Debug.WriteLine(result);
             }